AdaGold/inspiration-board-api/README.md

   - PATCH https://inspiration-board.herokuapp.com/boards/:board_name/cards/:card_id
   - text (string)
   - emoji (string)
-  - **NOTE** if the given board name does not exist it will be created.

 ## Delete Data
 - **Delete a board, warning destroys all card data for that board**